cattle raids and the mysterious giant bull

 I believe I am only here today due to the astonishingly athletic vault I made at full speed over a gate into the next field, a feat I’ve never since been able to replicate.

 Bulls scare me even more.
 Yet you can’t go far in Ireland without encountering them.

-I met this bunch (first picture) at Grainne’s grave at Shee Beag.
+I met this bunch at Grainne’s grave at Shee Beag.
 They were unnecessarily and unnervingly attentive, in my opinion.

-I met this one (second picture) just up the road from my house.
+I met this one just up the road.
 You can’t tell from this picture just how big and powerful he is.
 And terrifying.
-And yes, that really is just one string of barbed wire separating him from me.
+And yes, that really is just two flimsy strings of barbed wire separating him from me.

 Today, cattle are big business in Ireland.
 As of 2012, there were 139,000 farms in Ireland, 110,000 farming 6.6 million cattle.

 In ancient Ireland, although the numbers may have been smaller, cattle were just as important.
 In pre-Christian days, a person’s wealth was measured not in currency (they had none), or in land, but in the number of cattle one owned.
 Interestingly, the unit used to measure the value of cattle was known as cumal, the same word used for a female slave.